 - If your yogurt separates after chilling, either stir it briskly with a spoon, or whip it with a stick blender for a light and fluffy treat.

 - Your yogurt should smell and taste sour—like yogurt.
 If you notice any “off” or foul odors, mold, or hints of grey or pink on the surface, throw it out and try again.
 This suggests the equipment was not thoroughly sterilized, or that the starter culture died from temps too high or too low, and foreign “bad” bacteria colonized the batch.

-- Coconut yogurt initially comes out much thinner than cow’s milk yogurt, but there are two ways to thicken it: Add a dissolved thickener like gelatin, agar agar, etc. to your milk before fermentation, or after it is done fermenting, drip all the liquid out of your yogurt the old fashioned way using a cheesecloth, cotton or nut milk bag.
+- Coconut yogurt initially comes out much thinner than cow’s milk yogurt, but there are two ways to thicken it: Add a dissolved thickener like gelatin, agar agar, etc. to your milk before fermentation, OR after it is done fermenting, drip all the liquid out of your yogurt the old fashioned way using a cheesecloth, cotton or nut milk bag.
 This guide to thickening yogurt makes it more clear.

 - Once fully cooled, your yogurt may separate again, with some of the coconut oil hardening on top and a clear or cloudy liquid on the bottom.
 This happens especially with homemade coconut milk which hasn’t been homogenized and emulsified with factory machinery.
 This is usually not a problem, as long as everything else smells and tastes OK.
 Just mix well with a spoon or stick blender, and enjoy.

 - The new tetrapaks of coconut milk for drinking and cereal (like So Delicious) are NOT appropriate for making yogurt because they are mostly water and very little fat.
-Choose a high-fat coconut milk made for cooking.
+Choose a high-fat coconut milk or cream made for cooking.